autoapply/autoapply/docs/deploy-keys.md

 To access private repositories, _deploy keys_ can be used.

+This document describes manual steps to setup autoapply.
+For an automated way, see [autosetup](https://github.com/autoapply/autosetup).

 ## 1. Generate a new SSH key

 First you will need to create a new SSH key.